lizrice/katacoda-scenarios/hello/step1.md

 ## Write your hello world web server

 Write a basic web server in Go that will respond to a request on port 8080 with a simple message like "hello world".
+The editor pane on the top right of this screen is already set up to edit a file called `hello.go`.
+You can click the button below to copy the code into that file.

 <pre class="file" data-filename="hello.go" data-target="replace">
 package main